downshift-js/downshift/README.md

 )
 ```

-If you would like to prevent the default handler behavior in some cases, you can set the event's `preventDownshiftDefault` property to `false`:
+If you would like to prevent the default handler behavior in some cases, you can set the event's `preventDownshiftDefault` property to `true`:

 ```javascript
 const ui = (